wwang-17/DATA146/project5.2.md

 Based on accuracy, 500 trees is most likely to return the best model.
 Based on test score, 1000 trees is most likely to return the best model.

-### Also test the minimum number of samples required to split an internal node with a range of values.
+### Repeat the previous steps after recoding the wealth classes 2 and 3 into a single outcome.
+Do any of your models improve?
+Are you able to explain why your results have changed?